yrlbaker/HW_1_CaseStudy/README.md

 Gathering all this information, it may have been a better outcome if Factom it went under receivership, with FastForward taking possession of the company's assets and intellectual property.
 I believe the executives are to be blamed for some, or perhaps most, of the financial and business strategy missteps that led to Factom's demise.

-Again, if I had the power to pivot Factom back to success, I would fire both executives and bring in a team from FastForward to lead the company.
-We would avoid the Real Estate market and continue to search for and obtain clients from government and philanthropic entities, since the two largest revenue generating clients were under this umbrella.
+Again, if I had the power to pivot Factom back to success, I would fire both executives, bring in a team from FastForward to lead the company, and avoid the Real Estate market.
+We would search for and obtain clients from government and philanthropic entities, since the two largest revenue generating clients were under this umbrella.

 ## Addendum: